derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-30/08/2024 16:17:09 : 3 Database Admins walked into a NoSQL bar.
+31/08/2024 16:17:59 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How do you know whether a person is a Vim user?
-Don't worry, they'll tell you.
+Schrodinger's attitude to web development: If I don't look at it in Internet Explorer then there's a chance it looks fine.
 <!-- replace-with-joke ends -->